 Class Absences.
 Whenever the number of absences exceeds 20% (10% for graduate classes) of the total course appointments, the teacher may give a failing grade.
 Merely being absent from campus does not exempt the student from this policy.
-Absences incurred due to late registration, suspension, and early/late vacation leaves are not considered as excused, and the work missed may not be made up except to the extent the teacher allows.
-Three tardinesses are the equivalent of an tendance.
-Non-residence-hall students are required to show written verification of illness obtained from their own physician.
+Absences recorded because of late registration, suspension, and early/late vacation leaves are not excused.
+The class work missed may be made up only if the teacher allows.
+Three tardies are equal to one absence.

+Students are considered class members and are charged tuition until they file a Change of Registration form in the Academic Records Office.

+Excused Absences.
+Excuses for absences due to illness are granted by the teacher.
+Proof of illness is required.
+Residence-hall students are required to see a nurse on the first day of any illness which interferes with class attendance.
+Non-residence-hall students should show written verification of illness obtained from their own physician.
 Excuses for absences not due to illness are issued directly from the dean's office.

-Students are counted as class members and are charged tuition until they file a Change of Registration form in the Academic Records Office.

-Excused Absences.
-Excuses for absences due to illness are granted by the individual teacher who shall require verification of illness.
-Residence-hall students are required to see the nurse on the first day of any illness which interferes with class at-

-Excused absences do not remove the responsibility of the student to complete all requirements of a course.
-Work is made up at the discretion of the teacher.
+Excused absences do not remove the student's responsibility to complete all requirements of a course.
+Class work is made up by permission of the teacher.

 Performance in Related Non-academic Areas.

-Certain professional programs require satisfactory personality traits, acceptable lifestyle, satisfactory clinical aptitudes, or other published special requirements and competencies.
-For programs in which such items are stipulated, students are evaluated in terms of these requirements.
-These requirements are specified in departmental handbooks or in course syllabi.
+Professional programs sometimes require certain personality traits, lifestyles, clinical aptitudes, or other special competencies.
+For programs in which such items are specified, students are evaluated in terms of these requirements.
+These requirements are described in departmental handbooks or in course syllabi.

 Academic Honesty.
-Honesty in all activities of life is important to the integrity of every Christian and every trustworthy citizen.
+Honesty is virtuous in all spheres of life.
 The goal of education is to develop in students the ability for original thinking, critical judgment, and high standards of academic and professional integrity and accountability.
-Andrews University expects each student to display honesty in all academic matters.
+Andrews University expects students to display honesty in all academic matters.

 Academic dishonesty is a serious offense.
-It is punishable by warning, receipt of a lower or failing grade, suspension or dismissal from the class, expulsion from the university, degree annulment, or if official documents have been falsified, nonadmission or annulment of admission.
+It is punishable by warning, receipt of a reduced or failing grade, suspension or dismissal from the class, expulsion from the university, degree cancellation, or, if official documents have been falsified, non-admission or revocation of admission.

-Academic dishonesty includes (but is not limited to) such acts as (a) falsification of official documents; (b) plagiarism (copying others' published works); (c) presenting assignments that are not based on the student's own work; (d) using materials during a quiz or examination besides those specifically allowed by the teacher; (e) stealing, accepting, or studying from stolen quizzes or examination materials; (f) working or copying from the paper of another student during a formal or take-home examination or quiz.
+Academic dishonesty includes (but is not limited to) such acts as (a) falsification of official documents; (b) plagiarism (copying others' published works); (c) presenting assignments that are not based on the student's own work; (d) using materials during a quiz or examination besides those specifically allowed by the teacher; (e) stealing, accepting, or studying from stolen quizzes or examination materials; (f) copying from another student during a regular or take-home test.
 Students who collaborate in dishonest acts are also held responsible for them.